Table of Content

 • STP Phase 2 changes how payroll amounts are categorised and reported.

-• At the end of the Australian financial year, employers finalise STP data so employee income statements can become tax ready.
+• At the end of the Australian financial year, employers use STP finalisation so employee income statements can become tax ready.

 • Payroll software helps only when employee setup, pay categories and approval checks are clean.